adityamurugan/handScan/README.md

 ### World coordinates

 Run the python file named `handScanKP_WC.py` to get the world coordinates.
 The rest of the steps are similar to getting the image coorinates.
-Not that this script will not save the annotated images.
+Note that this script will not save the annotated images.

 ## Extracted keypoints